ftyghome/GeneticAlgorithmExample/README.md

 Modify the main function allows you to change the parameters of the algorithm

-The constructor of class AntColonyAlgo accepts seven parameters:
+The constructor of class GeneticAlgo accepts seven parameters: